+- Evaluate patient and assess risk

-- · Evaluation of patient and risk assessment - Awareness of need for the involvement of other infection disciplines e.g. community outbreaks - Ability to appropriately triage patients for in-patient and out-patient care - Ability to identify the need to involve more senior colleagues appropriately - Interpret Gram Stains - Interpret Malaria smear
+- · Manage patient based on evidence

+- Awareness of need for the involvement of other infection disciplines e.g. community outbreaks

+- Triage patients for in-patient vs. out-patient care appropriately

+- Identify the need to involve more senior colleagues appropriately

+- Interpret Gram Stains

+- Develop or expand ID programme